-Escort business and other forms of paid sex in Hong Kong are considered legal, as long as it’s not organized.
+Escort business and other forms of paid sex in Hong Kong are considered legal, at least as long as it’s not organized.
 It’s considered organized when there’s more than one woman working in a given room.
 The law is a child’s play to bypass and sex business in Hong Kong is booming.
-And just like cities as Dubai and Shanghai it has become a major hub for touring escorts from all regions from the world.
-Most escorts in Hong Kong come from Thailand, Malaysia, Laos and the Philippines but other nationalities, such as Russian, Ukrainian, Czech and Polish girls are also very common.
+And just like Dubai, Singapore and Shanghai it has become a major hub for touring call girls from all regions from the world.
+Most escorts in Hong Kong come from Thailand, Malaysia, Laos and the Philippines but other nationalities, such as Russian, Ukrainian, Czech and Polish girls are represented as well.

 The police are focused on fighting illegal immigration, rather than prostitution.
 Crime circles exploit the situation, making a fortune from human traffic.
 We all know the story: a young, simple girl from an impoverished Filipino village is looking for a better life.
 One day she meets a handsome “agent” from Hong Kong, who is willing to help her out for a small fee.
 Next thing she knows she’s enslaved in a brothel, drugged out of her mind, selling her body to pay an infinite debt.
 The drugs involved are no joke and seem to be a common practice in underground brothels.
 Both the crime circles and clients that pay girls to get doped out of their mind and have sex deserve to rot in hell.
 It would be peachy if people could only stay away from shady bullshit like that and let freelancers make some honest money.